EmeraldRiverLanga/Latvian-Research-Organizations-LLM-Classification/README.md

 roughly six revision cycles, contact-lookup fixes stopped being pure gains and became trades — each corrected a class of errors and broke something else.
-That is the objective sign that the automation's balance has closed and the remainder belongs to human review.
+That is the objective sign that the automation's balance has closed and the remainder belongs to the reviewer..

 **Classification did not revisit its own conclusions.** Names were classified before the pages were fetched, and the pages were never fed back.
 The 57